pandelislag/quizapp/README.md

 ### The challenge

 The challenge is to create a game like trivia pursuit.
 A game with 20 questions for practising your general knowledge in different topics.
+I made a second commit to fix a bug from API, more specific html entities.

 ### Links